The Cafe Imports World Specialty-Coffee Map, First Edition

-After several years of development, we are ready to release the first edition of our World Specialty-Coffee Maps.
-The individual country maps reflect Cafe Imports’ buying history and sourcing efforts, along with the insight of our partners in specialty-coffee-producing regions worldwide.
-Combined in an alphabetical array of 26 coffee-producing countries presented at various scales, they complement a larger global map that is available now.
+The World Specialty-Coffee Map reflects Cafe Imports’ buying history and sourcing efforts, along with the insight of our partners in specialty-coffee-producing regions worldwide.
+This global map combines an alphabetical array of 26 coffee-producing countries presented at various scales.

 “An importer needs a map.”

 The World Specialty-Coffee Map project began as a novel idea—”Let’s create a map of all the places from which we import coffee!”—that evolved into something much larger.
 Namely, mapping the world of specialty coffee, at least as we know it.